-When Facebook fan subscriptions was first announced, Nifty was offered the chance to run the BETA on some of our pages.
-That was early 2019 and it’s been a learning experience since, to say the least, but we’ve been surprised by user take up since the subscriptions were made available to all in 2020.
+When Facebook Subscriptions was first announced, Nifty was offered the chance to run the BETA on some of our pages.
+That was early 2019 and it’s been a learning experience since, to say the least.
+However, we’ve been surprised by user take up since the subscriptions were made available to all in 2020.

-In some quarters, it’s kicked off – especially influencers who have become adept at earning from their craft – but in others, where you might expect often-innovative brands to lead the way, there’s been a noticeably dim light shone on Facebook Supporters.
+In some quarters, it’s kicked off – especially influencers who have become adept at earning from their craft.
+In others, where you might expect often-innovative brands to lead the way, there’s been a noticeably dim light shone on Facebook Supporters.

-As clubs and sports organisations reel from the financial burden of this pandemic, there’s no better time to consider Facebook’s subscription model.
-Supporters starved of the tribal power our clubs hold over us are keen for more than just content, they’re yearning for access and they’re ready to follow a Netflix-style subscription to get it.
+As clubs and sports organisations reel from the financial burden of the pandemic, there’s no better time to consider Facebook’s subscription model.
+Supporters starved of the tribal power our clubs hold over us are keen for more than just content.
+They’re yearning for access and they’re ready to follow a Netflix-style subscription to get it.

-There are compelling examples of Facebook fan subscriptions being utilised to generate substantial new revenue.
-A leading one is FC Barcelona, who offer fan subscriptions at £2.29 in return for access to a group and a badge.
+There are compelling examples of Facebook Subscriptions being utilised to generate substantial new revenue.
+A leading one is FC Barcelona, who offered fan subscriptions at £2.29 in return for access to a group and a badge.
 Barcelona’s Facebook page boasts more than 3,000 subscribers – that’s no small chunk of revenue.
-Not only is it no small chunk, that revenue didn’t exist two years ago as this functionality is so new.

 WHAT IS IT LIKE TO WORK WITH?